kruus/gen-dnn/doc/README-SX.md

   - alt C loops embedding im2col operations within loop
   - may try: direct convolution, with a layout like nChw128c
   - may try: Winograd (also should be very nice for massively-SIMD machines)

-- Status:
+  - we had some faster SX gemm-based convolutions in another codebase,
-  - currently working on benchdnn improvements to move some faster SX convolutions from last year, in another codebase, to mkl-dnn.
+    - for convolutions without dilations.

 Here's a sample sxftrace for mkldnn ref convolution